 Places that interest you: You might find it helpful to sit down with your family or friends for a while to talk about your trip, and decide which places you’d like to visit, as this will help you decide which tourist or transport card will offer you the best advantages, as well as the best savings.

 Use of public transport: Depending on the sights you want to see and the location of your accommodation, it would be helpful for you to do an approximate tally of the number of journeys by public transport (metro, bus, tram) that you’re planning on doing each day.
 This will give you an idea of which transport card, or tourist card that includes transport, would be best for you.

-4. Tourist activities
+4. Tourist activities in Barcelona

 When it comes to planning your Easter holidays in Barcelona, we recommend doing some of the tourist activities that we mention below.
 You’ll be able to find, amongst many other proposals, the usual and practically essential tourist bus route, the possibility of hiring a scooter or mini-car that will allow you to see the city at your leisure, or a trip on the cable car, with some spectacular panoramic views of Montjuïc mountain.

 Incredible views of the coastline from above (priority access)

 Musical and light show of the Magic Fountain of Barcelona